coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 custom entry ``expr`` be parsed or printed by the main grammar of term up to the insertion of a pair of curly brackets.

+Another special situation is when parsing global references or identifiers.
+To indicate that a custom entry should parse identifiers, use the following form:

+.. coqtop:: none

+   Reset Initial.
+   Declare Custom Entry expr.

+.. coqtop:: in

+   Notation "x" := x (in custom expr at level 0, x ident).

+Similarly, to indicate that a custom entry should parse global references (i.e. qualified or non qualified identifiers), use the following form:

+.. coqtop:: none

+   Reset Initial.
+   Declare Custom Entry expr.

+.. coqtop:: in

+   Notation "x" := x (in custom expr at level 0, x global).

 .. cmd:: Print Custom Grammar @ident
    :name: Print Custom Grammar